nginxinc/nginx-wiki/source/modules/sr_cache.rst

 Because a single NGINX server (by default, ``localhost:1984``) is used across all the test scripts (``.t`` files), it's meaningless to run the test suite in parallel by specifying ``-jN`` when invoking the ``prove`` utility.

-Some parts of the test suite requires modules |HttpRewriteModule|, :doc:`echo`, :github:`HttpRdsJsonModule <openresty/rds-json-nginx-module>`, and :doc:`drizzle` to be enabled as well when building NGINX.
+Some parts of the test suite requires modules ngx_http_rewrite_module, :doc:`echo`, :github:`HttpRdsJsonModule <openresty/rds-json-nginx-module>`, and :doc:`drizzle` to be enabled as well when building NGINX.